 The system automatically stops or reduces the speed of the car when there is a risk of collision with the vehicle or pedestrian in front.
 If there is the danger of a collision, the system alerts the driver using a warning sound and graphic indication, and if it detects a collision is imminent and unavoidable, the system automatically applies the brakes.
 Further standard active safety equipment includes a four-wheel anti-lock braking system (4W-ABS) with Electronic Brakeforce Distribution (EBD) and Brake Assist, Dynamic Stability Control (DSC), a Traction Control System (TCS), an Emergency Stop Signalling System (ESS) and Hill Launch Assist (HLA).

-An £800 option on Sport Nav+ models Mazda’s Safety Pack adds a host of active safety features including Adaptive LED Headlights, which in the pursuit of ideal visibility during night time driving, offers several key functions.
+An £800 option on selected Sport models and standard on GT Sport, Mazda’s Safety Pack adds a host of active safety features including Adaptive LED Headlights, which in the pursuit of ideal visibility during night time driving, offers several key functions.
 The number of blocks into which the Adaptive LED Headlights LED array is split has been increased from four to 12, and a monocular unit has been adopted for both high and low beam lamps.
 With each block able to be independently lit or extinguished, the 12-split LED array offers finer control of illumination and an increased upper light intensity during high beam cruising to give more timely awareness of pedestrians.